jeffora/extemory/README.md

   * Execute exported functions on injected DLL
 * Detour native functions with .NET delegates in local process

+## License
+Extemory is licensed under the FreeBSD or Simplified BSD License.

 ## Examples
 ### Local Read/Write